wing5wong/artisan-whs-static/source/_courses/MMS0.md

 ---
-faculty: Technology
+title: MMS0
+name: Making Music Year 10
+code: MMS0
 subject_area: Making Music
-code: MMS0
-name: Making Music Year 10
+date: 2019-07-01T01:58:58.358Z
+year: '10'
+type: Optional
+course_duration: Two Terms
 course_level: Year 10
 assessment_type: Optional
-course_duration: Two Terms
-ue_approved:
-invitation_only:
-notes: ""
-endorsement:
-title: MMS0
-type: Optional
-description: ""
-maori_title: ""
-body: "To develop an understanding of a design process and practical skills through the manufacture of a small guitar.
-This will enable students to develop confidence in both applying a design process and fabricating a complex solution."
-year: "10"
+leads_to: ''
-credits: ""
+credits: .
-entry_requirements: ""
+entry_requirements: ''
-course_fees: ""
+course_fees: ''
-leads_to: ""
-duration: ""
+notes: ''
 ---
+**Purpose:**

+To develop an understanding of a design process and practical skills through the manufacture of a small guitar.
+This will enable students to develop confidence in both applying a design process and fabricating a complex solution.

+**Content:**

+All students will make a small guitar with the option to design certain elements in order to personalize their instrument.
+They will develop manufacturing skills through working with a range of hard materials.
+Students will be taught practical skills and the expectations of safe workshop practice.

+**Assessment:**

+Portfolio work and practical solution.